8 Benefits & Uses of Oregano Essential Oil

 Anti-inflammatory Properties

 A study published in 2010 has revealed that oregano essential oil has anti-inflammatory properties that help soothe many types of inflammation, internal or external, caused by a variety of reasons.
-[3]
+A 2017 study further confirmed that oregano essential oil contains a multitude of compounds with notable anti-inflammatory properties.
+However, despite the evident advantages of oregano essential oils, reports have emerged indicating their potential for adverse effects.

-How to use: When it is applied topically, it can reduce redness and irritation onto the applied area and also help in relieving pain associated with arthritis or injury.
+How to use: When it is applied topically, it can reduce redness and irritation on the applied area and also help in relieving pain associated with arthritis or injury.
 When consumed through pills, it has much of the same effect, although it is spread throughout the body, so it will not necessarily relieve pain and discomfort as quickly.

 Improves Gut Health